-- 1. Impart fundamental knowledge in handling the equipment / glassware and chemicals in Chemistry laboratory. - 2.
+- 1. Impart fundamental knowledge in handling the equipment/glassware and chemicals in chemistry laboratory. - 2.
 Provide the knowledge in both qualitative and quantitative chemical analysis - 3.
-The student should be conversant with the principles of volumetric analysis - 4.
-Apply various instrumental methods to analyse the chemical compounds and to improve understanding of theoretical concepts. - 5.
+Get familiarized with the principles of volumetric analysis - 4.
+Understand & use the various instrumental methods to analyse the chemical compounds - 5.
 Interpret the theoretical concepts in the preparation of new materials like drugs and polymers.